khairi-brahmi/GestionCaisse/README.md

 - Calculate the sum and display the ticket

-Getting Up and Running Locally With Docker
+Backend (Dajngo-RF): Getting Up and Running Locally With Docker
 ==========================================

 The steps below will get you up and running with a local development environment.